ludovicocaldara/tf-fpp/README.md

 ## What this stack is for
 * For getting acquainted with FPP in a segregated, sandbox environment
 * For operating uniquely on the target provisioned by this lab
-* **Do not use FPP in the Cloud to patch your Cloud Database Services, this is not supported!**
+* **Do not use this Terraform deployment of FPP in the Cloud to patch your Cloud Database Services, this is not supported!**

 There is a Vagrant project for FPP to let you play in a virtual environment on-premises, it works with Virtualbox or KVM.
 * [Official OracleFPP Vagrant project ](https://github.com/oracle/vagrant-projects/tree/master/OracleFPP)